ovh/docs/pages/account_and_service_management/account_information/iam-policy-ui/guide.en-ie.md

 ### Managing identities

-The identities available for policies are managed via the `User management`{.action} tab, in the `My account`{.action} menu.
+The identities available for policies are managed via the `Identities`{.action} tab.

-The `Identities`{.action} tab on the IAM menu will redirect you the this menu.

 Details about user management are available in the [dedicated documentation](/pages/account_and_service_management/account_information/ovhcloud-users-management).